abhijit-c/LatinTranslations/Georgics/src/book4.md

 - *pascit* from *pasco, pascere, pavi, patus* is 3rd singular present active indicative, meaning to feed.

-      Now this man revisits the ports of Emithia and ancestral Pallene; We of the Nymphs venerate this man and aged Nereus himself: for the seer knew all things, what is, what has been, what soon going to come is drawn out;
-      For surely it seemed thus to Neptune, he feeds the huge herds and ugly seals of whom under the sea.
+      Now this man revisits the entrances of Emithia and ancestral Pallene; We Nymphs venerate this man and aged Nereus himself: for the seer knew all things, what is, what has been, what soon going to come is drawn out; For surely it seemed thus to Neptune, whose feeds the huge herds and ugly seals of whom under the sea.

 | *hic tibi, nate, prius vinclis capiendus, ut omnem*
 | *expediat morbi causam eventusque secundet.*